NORTHFIELD BOARD OF EDUCATION FILE CODE: 5131.7

 Note that this reporting requirement applies with respect to information concerning the unlawful possession or use of a firearm.
 Thus, school officials have a responsibility to report information to law enforcement even in cases where school officials did not directly observe, much less seize and secure a firearm.

 It is critical to note that teachers and other school employees are not required to take a gun away from a student.
-If a teacher or other school official learns that a student is carrying a firearm, the correct response is to immediately notify the principal or Superintendent of Schools, who must then immediately call the police.
+If a teacher or other school official learns that a student is carrying a firearm, the correct response is to immediately notify the principal or Superintendent, who must then immediately call the police.